jaredgray/http-redirect/README.md

 5. add bindings for sites you want to support
     ie: site->edit bindings. add pdxcodebits.com

-After the above steps are complete, to congigure this app, modify the applicationsettings.json and add your own mappings. the configuration should be self explanitory - file a bug if not.
+After the above steps are complete, to configure this app, modify the applicationsettings.json and add your own mappings. the configuration should be self explanitory - file a bug if not.